European Women in Mathematics: History

 EWM was founded as an organization in 1986 by Bodil Branner, Caroline Series, Gudrun Kalmbach, Marie-Françoise Roy, and Dona Strauss, inspired by the activities of the Association for Women in Mathematics in the USA.
 It was established as an association under Finnish law in 1993 with its seat in Helsinki.

-In fact, the basic structure defining the convenor, standing committee and coordinators were established between 1987 and 1991.
+In fact, the basic structure defining the convenor, standing committee and coordinators was established between 1987 and 1991.
 An EWM email net was set up in 1994 followed by a web page in 1997.

 The organization has a Scientific Committee, jointly with the European Mathematical Society and its Committee on Women in Mathematics.

 Convenors and Deputies

 Similar Societies

 There are many similar societies like the "European Women in Mathematics" society that celebrate women in Mathematics.
 For instance: